Velykyi Burluk: Russo-Ukrainian War

 The town was occupied by the Russian military on 24 February 2022, the first day of the Russian invasion of Ukraine.
 According to local residents, bombardment of the area began at 05:00, and the first Russian tanks entered the town around 08:00.
 There was no attempt to defend the town, and there were no Ukrainian forces in the area at the time of the invasion.
 In July 2022, the pro-Russian leader of the area was reportedly killed by a car bomb by Ukrainian partisans.
 On 11 September 2022, the town was retaken by Ukrainian forces during the autumn counteroffensive.

+Manor in Velykyi Burluk (1835) after drone attack in 2026.

+Later Velykyi Burluk was attacked by Russian forces many times.
+In particular, on 31 January 2024, guided air-dropped bombs hit local hospital.
 Until 26 January 2024, Velykyi Burluk was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Velykyi Burluk became a rural settlement.

+On 7 April 2026, a drone strike destroyed a local architectural monument, the manor of the Donets-Zakharzhevsky family (1835).
+An administrative building in the town was damaged on 23 September 2026.